ambercouch/ac-wordpress-composer/wp-content/plugins/mailin/readme.txt

 The Brevo for WordPress plugin uses Brevo’s API to synchronize contacts, send emails and get statistics.
 Creating an account on Brevo is free and takes less than 2 minutes.
 Once logged into your account, you can get the API key, and you can send up to 300 emails / day on the free (forever) plan.

-= Do I have to pay to use the plugin and send emails? = No, the plugin is totally free and Brevo offers a free forever plan with 9,000 emails per month.
-Additionally, Brevo comes with unlimited contacts (including on the free plan), so there is no hidden cost.
+= Do I have to pay to use the plugin and send emails? = No, the plugin is totally free and Brevo offers a free forever plan with 9,000 emails per month (limited to 300 emails per day)
 If you need to send more than 300 emails / day, check out our pricing.
-Paid plans start at $25 / month to send up to 10 000 emails / month with no daily sending limit.
+Paid plans start at $9/ month to send up to 5 000 emails / month with no daily sending limit.

 = How do I get my get synchronize my lists? =
 You have nothing to do – synchronization is automatic!
 It doesn’t matter whether your lists were uploaded on your WordPress interface or on your Brevo account: they will always remain up-to-date on both sides.
 Brevo also integrates with most lead capture and advanced form builder plugins.

 = How can I get support? =
-If you need some assistance, you can post an issue in the Support tab, or send us an email at contact@brevo.com.
+If you need some assistance, you can post an issue in the Support tab.

 = How do I create a signup form? =
 In order to create a signup form, you need to:
-1. Go to Wp admin > Brevo > Settings in order to define your form’s fields and settings
+1. Go to WP Admin > Brevo > Settings in order to define your form’s fields and settings
 2. Integrate the form in a sidebar using a widget from WP panel > Appearance > Widgets.
 The Brevo widget form should appear in your widgets list, you just to have to drag and drop the widget into the sidebar of your choice.

 == Changelog ==
+= 3.2.8 =
+* Bug fixes

+= 3.2.7 =
+* Technical improvements related to WebPush

+= 3.2.6 =
+* Technical improvements related to WebPush

+= 3.2.5 =
+* Technical improvements related to PushOwl Service
+* Technical improvements related to PHP8 warnings

+= 3.2.4 =
+* Technical improvements related to Attributes

+= 3.2.3 =
+* Technical improvements related to WebPush
+* Improvements related to Pop up handling

+= 3.2.2 =
+* Technical improvements related to WebPush
+* Improvements related to Pop up handling

+= 3.2.1 =
+* Improvements related to conflicts with 3rd party editors

+= 3.2.0 =
+* Improvements in WebPush functionality to the Plugin
+* Compatibility with WordPress v6.8

+= 3.1.98 =
+* Added new WebPush functionality to the plugin.
+The plugin will now support sending push notifications to subscribers

+= 3.1.97 =
+* Plugin code enhancements to validate connections.

+= 3.1.96 =
+* Added support for Multi Select Attribute type in forms.
+* Plugin code enhancements to validate connections.

+= 3.1.95 =
+* Plugin made compatible with Wordpress v6.7.2

+= 3.1.94 =
+* Updated the default form to use separate FIRSTNAME and LASTNAME fields instead of NAME.

+= 3.1.93 =
+* Removed workflow tab
+* Improvements related to enabling marketing automation
+* Added support for Brevo WebPush

+= 3.1.92 =
+* Plugin code enhancements to extend the success message display duration after form submission.

+= 3.1.91 =
+* Plugin code enhancements to handle logout flows

+= 3.1.90 =
+* Plugin made compatible with Wordpress v6.7.1

+= 3.1.89 =
+* Enhancements to Brevo tracking script for automation events and syncing

+= 3.1.88 =
+* Fix vulnerability related to logout

+= 3.1.87 =
+* Enhancement in template language

+= 3.1.86 =
+* Plugin made compatible with Wordpress v6.6.2

 = 3.1.85 =
 * Plugin enhancements to improve plugin registration flow on Brevo with connection ID instead of name